"Aloha" Welcome to mauiexplored.com

 NEW Link to new snorkel equipment guide with paid links to amazon products.

-NEW Link to maui essential travel items Amazon Shopping
+NEW Link to Maui essential travel items Amazon Shopping

-ALERT!!
+ALERT !
 In May 2018, Hawaii became the first state in the nation to pass legislation banning sunscreens containing the chemicals oxybenzone and octinoxate, which destroy coral reefs.
 Click here for reef safe suntan lotions.

-ALERT!!
+NOTICE !
 Due to heavy rains and rock slides Oheo Gulch is closed indefinitely.
 Hiking trails in Kīpahulu remain open.
 You can find current updates at nps.gov

 The website will continue to grow and be updated as we explore more of the island.
-If you would like to send a suggestion, comment, or correction you can use the mauiexplore.com contact form or post on
+If you would like to send a suggestion, comment, or correction you can use the mauiexplored.com contact form or post on